For families and learners, exam time is stressful, placing extra pressure on all members of the household.

 Michael Goodman-Mareme, Group Knowledge Manager at Via Afrika says good revision techniques are crucial for exam success.
 Via Afrika, publishes a comprehensive range of educational materials for schools and TVET colleges, offering invaluable advice about coping with the stresses of exam time.
 “If facts are learned quickly, they’re forgotten quickly, because they are in the short-term memory.
 Regular revision allows you to remember facts for a long time, as they’ll be entrenched as part of your long-term memory,” he says.

 Use past examination papers to revise the work, says Goodman-Mareme.
 “Old papers illustrate the ways in which a subject has been tested in the past.
 They will help your child become familiar with the ways in which questions have been asked, and alert them to what kinds of questions they may find tricky.”

 Now isn’t the time to enforce house chores and tasks.
 Rather ensure your child’s energy is put into studying.
-And be mindful of noise.
-With more family members at home during these lockdown times, make sure music and TV noise is turned down at study times.
+Be mindful of noise, make sure music and TV noise is turned down at study times.

 Spending hours and hours studying without a break can result in a frustrated, exhausted child.
 During the break, encourage activities that allow the brain to take a break from thinking and remembering.
 A movement break – a short walk or stretching – refreshes the mind, and a quick meditation or breathing exercise in a quiet setting will help to improve your child’s productivity when they return to their books.